 3.6.2 Pay differential in lieu of benefits.
-Per diem nurses shall be paid in accordance with the wage rates set forth in Appendix A. In addition, per diem nurses (excluding nurses in temporary per diem positions) shall receive a differential in lieu of the benefits contained in Article 10, of fifteen percent (15%) in an amount that is a percentage of their straight hourly rate,
+Per diem nurses shall be paid in accordance with the wage rates set forth in Appendix A. In addition, per diem nurses (excluding nurses in temporary per diem positions) shall receive a differential of fifteen percent (15%) of their straight hourly rate.

-Per Diem nurses who have been receiving a differential in lieu of benefits higher than fifteen percent (15%) as of the first full pay period following ratification shall retain their current percentage as a per diem nurse until they relinquish their per diem position. based upon years of employment at the Agency as follows:
+Per Diem nurses who have been receiving a differential in lieu of benefits higher than fifteen percent (15%) as of the first full pay period following ratification shall retain their current percentage as a per diem nurse until they relinquish their per diem position.